O365/python-o365/README.md

 > **This project is in early development.** Changes that can break your code may be commited.
 If you want to help please feel free to fork and make pull requests.

+What follows is kind of a wiki... but you will get more insights by looking at the code.

 ## Table of contents

 - [Protocols](#protocols)